-Widerøe's Flyveselskap A/S inaugurated on behalf of Det Norske Luftfartselskap, Fred Olsen & Bergenske A/S the air service Bodø-Sandnessjøen-Brønnøysund-Trondheim.
+5 July Widerøe's Flyveselskap A/S inaugurated on behalf of Det Norske Luftfartselskap, Fred Olsen & Bergenske A/S the air service Bodø-Sandnessjøen-Brønnøysund-Trondheim.

 Allied Airways (Gander Dower) Ltd. inaugurated with the De Havilland D.H.86B Express, G-EATM (c/n 2353) the air service Newcastle-Stavanger.
-The crew on all flights in 1937 and 1938 existed out of Captain Eric Starling, radio operator Alec Milnes and engineer Cecil Goodall.
+The crew on all flights in 1937 and 1938 was made up of Captain Eric Starling, radio operator Alec Milnes and engineer Cecil Goodall.
 The service was known under the name North Sea Airmail Express Newcastle-Stavanger.
 In Stavanger there was connection by DNL to Oslo, Stockholm and Copenhagen.